 This is used by the iSCSI Layers at the initiator and the target to request the deallocation of all iWARP-specific resources allocated by the iSER Layer for the task identified by the ITT qualifier.
-This Operational Primitive is only used for tasks that did not conclude with a SCSI Response PDU, and is not used when a SCSI Response PDU normally concludes a task. iWARP-specific task resources are deallocated by the iSER Layer when a SCSI Response PDU normally concludes a task, even if the SCSI Status was not success.
+The iSER Layer may require a certain number of iWARP-specific resources associated with the ITT for each new iSCSI task.
+In the normal course of execution, these task-level resources in the iSER Layer are assumed to be transparently allocated on each task initiation and deallocated on the conclusion of each task as appropriate.
+In exception scenarios where the task does not conclude with a SCSI Response PDU, the iSER Layer needs to be notified of the individual task terminations to aid its task-level resource management.
+Operational Primitive is used for this purpose, and is not needed when a SCSI Response PDU normally concludes a task.
+Note that iWARP-specific task resources are deallocated by the iSER Layer when a SCSI Response PDU normally concludes a task, even if the SCSI Status was not success.